We explain the complex secondary school system in the Netherlands, including the three academic streams and various international options.

 After passing the exams in their final year of secondary school, students will get a diploma.
 With this diploma they may apply for higher education, or for the next level of secondary school (from VMBO to HAVO or from HAVO to VWO, for example).
 For all levels combined, more than 90% of students obtain a diploma each year.

 Fun fact: ever wonder why, in late Spring, some houses sport a flag and backpack?
-Graduating students simply hang their now obsolete school bag to proudly show off their accomplishment.
+Graduating students simply hang their now obsolete school bags to proudly show off their accomplishments.